Describe the Similarities between Enzymes and Receptors

 It does not induce a biochemical reaction unless there is a carbohydrate.

-Similarly, a nicotinic receptor is active only in the presence of a ligand like acetylcholine which can stimulate it.
+Similarly, a nicotinic receptor is active only in the presence of a ligand like acetylcholine, which can stimulate it.
+In the absence, it is inert.

-For example, the medicine lisinopril inhibits the angiotensin-converting enzyme to control high blood pressure.
+For example, the medicine lisinopril inhibits the enzyme angiotensin-converting enzyme and helps lower high blood pressure.

 Kinetic equations like the rate of association and dissociation constants can describe both functions.